Blog

 Either way, it means that patients may not have enough time to fully explain their symptoms or ask all the questions they have about their condition and treatment options.

 Another issue with telemedicine is that it lacks the personal touch and human interaction of an in-person visit.
-During a video call, it's easy for things to feel rushed and impersonal.
+During a telehealth video call, it's easy for things to feel rushed and impersonal.
 Doctors may miss out on important nonverbal cues like the body language and facial expressions of their patients.

-If you are considering adding telemedicine to your practice, it is just prudent to know about the disadvantages of telemedicine first before you make a decision.
+If you are considering adding telemedicine software to your practice, it is just prudent to know about the disadvantages of telemedicine first before you make a decision.

 Disadvantages of Telemedicine